chawkiAmrouche/LoginPurpel/README.md

 * Hat tip to anyone who's code was used
 * Inspiration to [Artem](https://www.uplabs.com/artsemii).
 * and everyone who helped me learn android

+### Note

+this design do not support all screen sizes yet it's better suitable for 7" inch screens please feel free to add new screen sizes.